Making background checks universal isn’t enough if the checks themselves don’t work.

 Nonetheless, the NRA’s bait-and-switch ploy worked.
 The House passed McCollum’s substitute legislation in lieu of the Brady Bill.
 McCollum’s mandate for a study on instant gun checks became law as part of an omnibus crime bill shortly thereafter.

-In November 1989, Attorney General Richard Thornburgh submitted that study to Congress.
+In November 1989, Attorney General Richard Thornburgh submitted the required study to Congress.
 His assessment was blunt: “A comprehensive, accurate system for identifying felons at the point of sale cannot be fully accomplished in the near term.”
 The same day the study was released, Jim Brady told a Senate subcommittee, “I had no choice to be here today because too many members of Congress have been gutless on this issue.”

 An unexpected twist, however, changed Jim and Sarah Brady’s fortunes.
 On March 28, 1991, former president and conservative icon Ronald Reagan announced his support for the Brady Bill during a speech at George Washington University Medical Center.
 “You do know that I’m a member of the National Rifle Association,” Reagan told those in attendance.
 “But I want you to know something else, and I am going to say it in clear, unmistakable language: I support the Brady Bill and I urge the Congress to enact it without further delay.”
 The following day, Reagan published an op-ed in the New York Times titled “Why I’m for the Brady Bill.”
 Referring to Hinckley’s assassination attempt, he wrote, “This nightmare might never have happened if legislation that is before Congress now — the Brady bill — had been law back in 1981.”